NorskHelsenett/HelseID.Library/Documentation/configuration.md

 # Configuration of HelseID.Library
-When setting up HelseID.Library you must register a configuration with the basic setup of the client:
+When setting up the HelseID.Library you must register a `HelseIdConfiguration` with the basic configuration of the client:

 ```csharp
 public class HelseIdConfiguration